prezi/repoguard/README.md

 # Repoguard

+We created repoguard to help us (the security team at Prezi) to detect changes which might lead to security issues in the high amount of commits and repositories we have.
-Repoguard is a simple tool to check and alert on interesting changes in a git repository.
+Repoguard is a simple generic tool to check and alert on any change in git repositories which might be interesting for you.
 It can track all the repositories in a Github organization and send email (or store the result in Elasticsearch) if it founds a dangerous or interesting line.
 It uses an easily extendable ruleset (regular expressions) with existing rules for languages like Python, Java, Javascript, C(++), Chef or Scala.